This post contains affiliate links.

 However, a potential downside is that the slope gradient may exceed 1/2”, making it unsuitable for your hot tub.
 Most patios are built to slope away from your home to ensure proper drainage.

-As a temporary solution, you could level the hot tub using these shims.
+As a temporary solution, you could level the hot tub using these composite shims.
 However, the issue with shims is that they rot over time, causing the much-dreaded dips to occur beneath your hot tub.

 And if the shims aren’t properly installed, it’ll create extra tension on the hot tub shell and frame that will cause damage over time.

 By far the quickest and easiest alternative to all other materials are hot tub pads, such as the EZ Pad.

 These prefabricated pads are made from high-density plastic that’s lightweight and portable, making it easy to change the location of your hot tub.